Rangers vs. Athletics Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Max Scherzer (10-4) will take to the mound for the Rangers and make his 21st start of the season.
+- The Rangers will send Jordan Montgomery (7-9) to the mound for his 23rd start this season.

-- Scherzer will look to finish five or more innings for the 10th start in a row.
+- Montgomery has four starts in a row of five innings or more.

-- In 20 appearances this season, he has finished four without allowing an earned run.
+- He has finished four appearances without allowing an earned run in 22 chances this season.

 |Opponent